 Camden Yards is the utlimate experience in terms of baseball stadiums, minus the struggle to conveniently park your vehicle on-site or nearby.
 Parking is first come first serve, so if you’re late to the game, chances are that the on-site parking is full.
 Use SpotHero to prepay for event parking, so that you can guarantee yourself a parking spot that will be awaiting for your arrival.
 SpotHero has a variety of parking lots and garages within walking distance to Orioles Park at a discounted rate, ensuring that you spend more money on Boog’s BBQ and Pollock Johnny's sausages.
 Find parking within walking distance of Oriole Park for as low as $11 for all events at Camden Yards.

 National Aquarium – Ranked by US City Traveler as #3 in the nation, the National Aquarium in Baltimore is a must-see.
 With over 17,000 creatures swimming about, audiences both young and old are wowed by the variety of exhibits.

 The Walters Art Museum – Internationally renowned for its collection of art, this museum exhibits European and American masterpieces.
 The best part of the museum is the cost – it’s absolutely free to view gorgeous creations!

 Fort McHenry National Monument – Known for the War of 1812, Fort McHenry defended Baltimore Harbor from an attack by the British navy.
 Furthermore, Francis Scott Key was inspired to write the United States National Anthem from Fort McHenry.

 Camden Yards – Catch an Orioles game as the season opens!
 Get parking as low as $7, that's a fraction of on-site parking and you can avoid the crowds trying to get out.

-Get updates with new facility and destination updates, pro parking tips.
+Get updated about new parking locations & destinations and receive pro parking tips.